Kinematic study of the Orion Complex: Analysing the young stellar clusters from big and small structures: Data Sample

-For the RV, high-resolution data from the Apache Point Observatory Galactic Evolution Experiment 2~\citep[APOGEE-2;][]{blanton:2017} and the GALactic Archaeology with HERMES~\citep[GALAH-DR3;][]{buder:2021} were compiled.
+For the RV, high-resolution data from the Apache Point Observatory Galactic Evolution Experiment 2~\citep[APOGEE-2;][]{blanton:2017} and the GALactic Archaeology with the High-efficiency and high-resolution mercator echelle spectrograph~\citep[GALAH-DR3;][]{buder:2021} were compiled.
 As a first step, each catalogue was cross-matched with the astrometric sample using the \textit{Gaia}'s identifier (\texttt{source\_id}).
 When both surveys were compared, we found a median positive systematic shift of $\sim$0.2~$\rm{km}\ s^{-1}$ in APOGEE-2 over GALAH-DR3, which was corrected to GALAH-DR3.

 The catalogues were filtered considering the reported error ($\sigma_{RV}$) to avoid high-scattered measurements applying the condition: $\sigma_{RV}/{V_{RV}} < 0.2$, and also removing the contamination from outliers by limiting ourselves to RV values between 0 and 50 $\rm{km}\ s^{-1}$, which is a 5$\sigma$ range from the median value of the whole sample.
 For the final RV sample, we adopted the total sample from APOGEE-2, and for the cases where there is no APOGEE-2 data, we used GALAH-DR3 instead.
 Therefore, we obtained a total of 3,252 stars with RV information (right panel of Figure~\ref{fig:sample_full}).